Navigation

 What could I have said?

-The world splits open on the spectrum of silence and song
+The world splits me open on the spectrum of silence and song

 Here I will live for years